cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 |kubernetes             | Version of Kubernetes to be installed.
 Leave empty for latest.                      |
 +-----------------------+-------------------------------------------------------------------------------------+

-Note that it's possible to chose between Docker Community Edition and Docker Engine (older Docker packages), however it is **highly recommended** to leave these variables empty to create a cluster with the latest stack.
+Note that it's possible to choose between "Docker Community Edition" and "Docker Engine" (older Docker packages).
+However it's **highly recommended** to leave these variables empty to create a cluster with the latest stack.

 ``auth``